SAP-samples/teched2025-IN162/exercises/ex3/README.md

     <br>![](../ex3/images/ex162-3-3.png)
 After the Package is successfully created, go to the 'Artifacts' tab.

-3. Your Integration Package has been created, and now at this point, you are ready to either create an IFlow from scratch or copy / import an existing one.
+3. Your Integration Package has been created, and now, at this point, you are ready to either create an IFlow from scratch or copy / import an existing one.
     <br>![](../ex3/images/ex162-3-3-1.png)

     At this juncture, follow either [Exercise 3.2](./ex3_2_details.md) (recommended - easy and quick) or [Exercise 3.1](./ex3_1_details.md) (expert grade - thorough and long).